magnus-leksell/zen-quote/README.md

 Building is based on [Grunt](https://gruntjs.com) the JavaScript Task Runner, [node-sass](https://www.npmjs.com/package/node-sass) library, and [terser](https://www.npmjs.com/package/terser) the JavaScript parser and mangler/compressor toolkit for ES6+.

+#### Note

+There is no need to build anything to get it up and running.
+It *should* just work after install.

 #### CSS from SASS

-Changes made in any of the two sass-files requires building the css-file using the following command
+Changes made in any of the files in the `sass` folder requires constructing the css-file using the following command

 ```console
 $ npm run build-css